JoeyHendricks/STATS-PAL/README.md

 ```

-## Computing the Wasserstein & Kolmogorov-Smirnov Distance from raw data
+## Finding our critical values for the Wasserstein & Kolmogorov-Smirnov Distances

 We can very well understand that Wasserstein & Kolmogorov-Smirnov Distance are excellent metric that we can use
 to define how much distance there is between two distributions, but I believe when both distance metrics would